 For 39 years Lottie labored, chiefly in Tengchow and P'ingtu.
 People feared and rejected her, but she refused to leave.
 The aroma of fresh-baked cookies drew people to her house.
 She adopted traditional Chinese dress, and she learned China's language and customs.
 Lottie didn't just serve the people of China; she identified with them.
 Many eventually accepted her.
 And some accepted her Savior.

-Lottie's vision wasn't just for the people of China.
+Her vision Lottie's vision wasn't just for the people of China.
 It reached to her fellow Southern Baptists in the United States.
 Like today's missionaries, she wrote letters home, detailing China's hunger for truth and the struggle of so few missionaries sharing the gospel with so many people-472 million Chinese in her day.
 She shared another timely message, too: the urgent need for more workers and for Southern Baptists passionately supporting them through prayer and giving.
+In 1912, during a time of war and famine, Lottie silently starved, knowing that her beloved Chinese didn't have enough food.
+Her fellow Christians saw the ultimate sign of love: giving her life for others.
+On Christmas Eve, Lottie died on a ship bound for the United States.

 But her legacy lives on.
 And today, when gifts aren't growing as quickly as the number of workers God is calling to the field, her call for sacrificial giving rings with more urgency than ever.